Prithvi-MSFT/Microsoft-Teams-Samples-git/samples/meetings-context-app/nodejs/README.md

 2. **Meeting Details :** In this user can track the detials of meeting start time, end time, joining url and other details respectively.
 ![meeting context](Images/Meeting-Details.png)

-Note:- If you are facing any issue in your app,  [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/meetings-context-app/nodejs/server/index.js#L44) and put your debugger for local debug.
+**Note**: If you are facing any issue in your app, [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/meetings-context-app/nodejs/server/index.js#L44) and put your debugger for local debug.

 ## Further reading